-These drivers would have to have a current full New Zealand or Australian driving licence, as well as a current passport.
+As a minimum these drivers would have to have a current full driving licence, as well as a current passport.
 The minimum age is normally 23, but this would vary according to other factors; if in doubt it would be as well to try for a quotation, and see whether or not the application was accepted.
 Needless to say, a fairly clean driving record as well as an absence of criminal convictions would make the application far smoother.
 Acceptance cannot of course be guaranteed and any offences of a serious nature within the last five years would almost certainly lead to a refusal to insure.
 However it only takes a minute or so to get a quotation so it's worth a try - just click the link above to get started.

 All insurers have a list of cars that can be covered and these include most popular cars on UK roads.
 Expensive cars with a value in excess of £45,000 are unlikely to be accepted; but it may be worth trying anyway provided that you are aware that £45,000 would be the maximum you would receive if the car was totally written off.
 It would have to be one that was initially purchased and currently registered in the UK, with no modifications apart from those made by the original manufacturer.
 It could be used for the social, domestic and pleasure purposes of the driver, as well as driving to and from business, but not for the carriage of any goods or persons for hire or reward.
 As usual, and as expected, no dangerous goods or illegal materials could be carried, and all hazardous areas such as nuclear power stations, military installations and oil refineries should be studiously avoided.
 Your journey must begin and end in the UK so this type of insurance cannot be used for importing or exporting a vehicle.